Tim-Sotirhos/addt-l-resources/README.md

 This repository was designed for a presentation to an employer.
-The test data set was analyzed and a presentation was created.
+The test data set was analyzed and a presentation was recorded.